monte-language/monte/docs/source/semantics.rst

 patterns match values, and nouns in expressions evaluate to the values to which they refer.

 Next are slots.
-Slots refer to nouns and also the guard which guards the noun.
+Slots are objects which contain nouns; a slot contains the value which its noun refers to, and also the guard which guards the noun.
-Slots are also objects which can be accessed and manipulated with slot patterns and slot expressions.
+Slots can be accessed and manipulated with slot patterns and slot expressions.
 This level of indirection permits access to guards, and also enables pointer-like reification of nouns.

 Finally, at the bottom, Monte has bindings.
-A binding is a slot for a slot; it refers to a slot and also the slot guard, which guards that the slot is a final slot, var slot, etc. Bindings are essential to auditors.
+A binding is a slot for a slot; it contains the slot and also the slot guard, which guards that the slot is a final slot, var slot, etc. Bindings are essential to auditors.

 Expressions